euler-xyz/euler-claims-contract/README.md

-# Euler Claims
+# EulerClaims

-This smart contract implements a mechanism for users protocol to redeem funds that were stolen during the 2023-03-13 hack of the Euler protocol and were subsequently recovered.
+This smart contract implements a mechanism for users protocol to redeem funds that were stolen during the 2023-03-13 hack of the Euler protocol and subsequently recovered.

 It is a merkle-tree based distributor contract that can be used by both EOAs and multi-sig wallets.
 Neither the actual claimable amounts nor the code to calculate the distribution is stored in this repository.